fnproject/docs/cli/ref/fn-create.md

   fn [global options] create [command options] <object-type>

 DESCRIPTION
-  This command creates a new object ('app', 'context', 'function', 'route' or 'trigger').
+  This command creates a new object ('app', 'context', 'function', or 'trigger').

 SUBCOMMANDS
-  app, apps, a               Create a new application context, ctx               Create a new context function, func, f, fn      Create a function within an application route, routes, r           Create a route in an application trigger, trig, t, tr       Create a new trigger help, h                    Shows a list of commands or help for one command
+  app, apps, a               Create a new application context, ctx               Create a new context function, func, f, fn      Create a function within an application trigger, trig, t, tr       Create a new trigger help, h                    Shows a list of commands or help for one command